The Hidden Risk of Email Testing

 Problems:

-- Might forget to enable in staging
+- Might forget to enable in staging or production, resulting in emails not getting delivered

-- Integration issues discovered too late
+- Integration issues might get discovered too late

 Why Accidental Emails Are a Real Risk

-Compliance violations: If those emails include personal information, you might expose data outside of your intended environment, which could lead to GDPR or other compliance difficulties.
+Unintentional emails sent during testing can cause major issues rather than just being a trivial error.
+When test messages are seen by actual users, they can result in misunderstandings, embarrassment, and a decline in product confidence.
+If those emails include personal information, you might expose data outside of your intended environment, which could lead to GDPR or other compliance difficulties.

-Domain reputation harm: Sending test emails to actual addresses on a regular basis can cause spam filters to activate and harm your domain's reputation, making it more difficult for your legitimate production emails to reach inboxes.
+Sending test emails to actual addresses on a regular basis can cause spam filters to activate and harm your domain's reputation, making it more difficult for your legitimate production emails to reach inboxes.

 - View the subject, body, headers, and attachments